Software inventory - threat and vulnerability management

 Navigate to the Software inventory page

 Access the Software inventory page by selecting Software inventory from the threat and vulnerability management navigation menu in the Microsoft 365 Defender portal.

 View software on specific devices in the individual devices pages from the devices list.

 If you search for software using the Microsoft Defender for Endpoint global search, make sure to put an underscore instead of a space.
-For example, for the best search results you'd write "windows_10" instead of "Windows 10".
+For example, for the best search results you'd write "windows_10" or "windows_11" instead of "Windows 10" or "Windows 11".

 Software inventory overview